ranimandepudi/arm-linux-migration-tools/README.md

 - Check if tool is in PATH: `which <tool-name>`
 - Try using the full path: `/usr/local/bin/<tool-name>`
 - Verify installation: `arm-migration-tools-test.sh`

+**Migrate-Ease Python ImportError: failed to find libmagic**
+If you see this error, it means your base OS image is missing the libmagic library.
+Normally `install.sh` installs it automatically, but if running inside a minimal container, you may need to install manually:
+- Ubuntu/Debian: `apt-get update && apt-get install -y file libmagic1`
+- Amazon Linux / RHEL / Fedora: `dnf install -y file-libs || yum install -y file-libs`

 **Permission Errors**
 - Installation requires sudo privileges